 Walking alone is enough to start losing weight.
 And once you have lost weight, don't think you can stop moving.
-Till this day, I use the elliptical for at least 30 minutes 5 time a week.
+To this day, I use the elliptical for at least 30 minutes 5 times a week.
 And that is seven years after the beginning of my weight loss journey of 100 pounds in total.

 Ditch these 3 habits of the obese western man or woman and get lean, fast:

 I know the story of this fat guy.
-His own brother labeled him ‘fat bastard'.
+His own friend labeled him ‘fat bastard'.
 Nice.
-That is what brothers do, right?
-But, the truth is that his brother does love him.
+That is what friends do, right?
+But, the truth is that his good friend does love him.
 Only, he hoped that calling him fat bastard might knock some sense into him.

-It worked.
 I lost weight.
 A lot of weight, and without a personal trainer.
 In 6 months, by ditching those three habits, I lost 75 pounds.
-And over the course of 15 months, I took off a total of 100 pounds.
+And over 15 months, I took off a total of 100 pounds.

-- I ate fast food the majority of the time.
+- I ate fast food for the majority of the time.

 - I skipped meals regularly.
-That wa my meal pattern, don't eat in the day, and pack it in at night.
+That was my meal pattern, don't eat in the day and pack it in at night.